tliutony/OpenDSA/RST/en/MHC/listDoubleLinked.rst

 for direct access from a list node only to the next node in the list.
 A **doubly linked list** allows convenient access from a list node to the next node and also to the preceding node on the list.
-The doubly linked list node accomplishes this in the obvious way by storing two pointers: one to the node following it (as in the singly linked list), and a second pointer to the node preceding it:
+The doubly linked list node accomplishes this by storing **two** pointers instead one: one to the "next" node following it (as in the singly linked list), and a second pointer to the "previous" node preceding it:

 .. inlineav:: doubleLinkedListDiagram dgm
    :links: DataStructures/DoubleLinkList.css AV/List/dlistCON.css